cailleanC1C/C1C-Recruitment/docs/ops/module-toggles.md

 | `placement_reservations` | `TRUE` | Reservation holds and release workflow. |

 Set the desired value in the `FeatureToggles` tab, then run `!rec refresh config` to apply it.
 The runtime logs whether each module was loaded or skipped at boot.
+See [`Config.md`](Config.md#feature-toggles-worksheet) for the worksheet contract.

+Doc last updated: 2025-10-22 (v0.9.5)